wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/configuring-sms-otp-authenticator.md

 This document provides step by step instructions to set up SMS OTP configurations.

+!!!
+Note
+    According to the Australian Consumer Data Standard, Data Holders must provide a one-time password (OTP) to the customer through an existing channel or mechanism that the customer can then enter into the redirected page for authentication purposes.
+    For more information, see [Consumer Data Standards - OIDC Hybrid Flow](https://consumerdatastandardsaustralia.github.io/standards/#authentication-flows).

 ## Configuring deployment.toml